Generate professional podcast scripts in seconds. Pick a topic, a length, and a tone — the AI handles the structure.

 5–10 prepared questions with room for follow-ups

-Quick-fire questions → Guest plugs → Thank you → CTA
+Quick-fire questions → Plugs → Thank you → CTA

-Host A introduces topic → Host B adds context/reaction
+Host A introduces → Host B adds context

 Alternating perspectives, friendly debates, shared stories